Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Pham Dai Duong, Deputy Head of the Central Policy and Strategy Committee, emphasized that TFP plays a very important role in assessing productivity and growth efficiency.
 However, it is also necessary to unify a more appropriate calculation method to ensure that when making policies, the numbers must reflect the reality.

-Experts say that since Vietnam began implementing its strategy to approach the Fourth Industrial Revolution, especially from 2022-2023 to present, the emergence and strong application of AI, blockchain and other digital technologies have fundamentally changed production methods and business models.
+Experts say that since Vietnam began implementing its strategy to approach the Fourth Industrial Revolution, especially from 2022-2023 until now, the emergence and strong application of AI, blockchain and other digital technologies have fundamentally changed production methods and business models.
 Therefore, the proposal to increase the contribution ratio of PTP to 55% is no longer too bold but has a practical and scientific basis.

 The Central Policy and Strategy Committee expects to continue receiving regular contributions from experts, scientists, central and local agencies and businesses, in order to perfect the approach, measurement methods and policy mechanisms in the field of total productivity and digital economy.